clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/7-enable-cross-vnet-connectvity-peering.md

 ![Image](../media/Conf_VNet_Peering.png)

-**Note:** When you add a peering on one virtual network, the second virtual network configuration is automatically added.
+> [!NOTE]  When you add a peering on one virtual network, the second virtual network configuration is automatically added.

 ## Gateway Transit and Connectivity